oldscienceguy/PebbleSDR/README.md

 ###Elektor SDR
-(TBW)
+Basic FTDI based plugin.
+See Mac Mavericks issue in SDR-IQ

 ###RFSpace SDR-IQ
 Note there is a conflict with FTDI driver that Pebble uses (D2XX) and the built in FTDI driver that is included with OSX 10.9 (Mavericks).
-There is a way to temporarily disable the Mavericks driver (insert here), but the following may also work.
+There is a way to temporarily disable the Mavericks driver (sudo kextunload -b com.apple.driver.AppleUSBFTDI), but it has to be re-done after every startup.

-1. Plugin the SDR-IQ and open Network Preferences
-2. You should see a new device called FT232 ...
-3. Click the gear icon and select 'Disable Interface'
+Minimum firmware is 1.05

 ###RFSpace SDR-IP & AFEDRI
 I use a direct network cable, not wifi, when connecting to this device at the full 2mhz bandwidth.
 I set my Mac to a fixed IP of 10.0.1.0 using DHCP Manual in Network settings and the AFEDRI to 10.0.1.100.